-Disaster Declaration Number and Year
+Disaster Declaration Number(s) and Year

-Each applicant for Community Development Block Grant Disaster Recovery (CDBG-DR) funding must certify by signing Form SF-424 that local certifications included in the application guide governing this funding have been followed in the preparation of any CDBG-DR program application, and, if funded, will continue to be followed.
+Each applicant for Community Development Block Grant Disaster Recovery (CDBG-DR) funding must certify by signing Form SF-424 that local certifications governing this funding have been followed in the preparation of any CDBG-DR program application, and, if funded, will continue to be followed.
 (Note: False certification can result in legal action against the jurisdiction).